L0UARN/godot-outlines/README.md

 ### Copy the files

-Download and copy the `script` and `assets` folders to your project.
+Download and copy the `scripts` and `assets` folders to your project.
 If you ever want to change the location of the assets in your project, you will need to update their location in the scripts.
+The paths are stored as constants in the files that use them, so they should be easy to find.

-> The `OutlinerComponentDemo.cs` and `OutlinesDisplayDemoComponent.cs` scripts, both located in `scripts/outlines/nodes` were created for the purpose of testing and showcasing the system.
+> The scripts located in `scripts/outlines_demo` were created for the purpose of testing and showcasing the system.
 Feel free to remove them from your projet, because your probably won't need them.
-If however you decide to use them, note that they will require configuring "ToggleOutlines", "AddOutlineable", "RemoveOutlineable", "SwitchCamera" and "SwitchEffect" in the input map.
+If however you decide to use them, note that they will require configuring the following inputs in the input map:
+> - ToggleOutlines
+> - AddOutlineable
+> - RemoveOutlineable
+> - SwitchCamera
+> - SwitchEffect

+Don't forget to **build the projet** before moving on to the next steps, otherwise the nodes won't show up in the "Create new node" menu.

 ### Select the nodes to outline